yvespy/py-burger-recipe/README.md

 - `eggs` - can range from 0 to 2;
 - `sauce` - can be ketchup, mayo, or burger.

-So, it would be convenient to use descriptors to make sure that number of ingredients is `int` and sauce is one of ketchup, mayo, or burger.
+So, it would be convenient to use descriptors to make sure that number of ingredients is `int` in a range mentioned above and sauce is one of ketchup, mayo, or burger.

 The main task is to create the `BurgerRecipe` class, and for convenience you should consider such descriptors.